Kneaded That

 Overhead picture of chocolate cinnamon roll dough rolled out and covered in cinnamon sugar and chopped chocolate rolled up before being baked into chocolate cinnamon rolls with cinnamon espresso cream cheese frosting.

-Step 3: Rise & bake: Rise 30–40 minutes, bake at 350°F for 25–30 minutes.
+Step 3: Rise and bake: Let the rolls rise 30–40 minutes until puffy, then bake at 350°F for 25–30 minutes until the centers are set.

 Overhead picture of baked chocolate cinnamon rolls with cinnamon espresso cream cheese icing.

-Step 4: Frost: Beat cream cheese frosting with cinnamon + espresso, spread over warm rolls (let the rolls cool 15 or so minutes before topping with the frosting).
+Step 4: Frost: Beat the cream cheese frosting with cinnamon and espresso, then spread over the rolls once they've cooled about 15 minutes.
+Top with chocolate curls or flakes if desired.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.